redpanda-data/connect/website/docs/components/outputs/cassandra.md

 </TabItem>
 </Tabs>

-Query arguments can be set using [interpolation functions](/docs/configuration/interpolation#bloblang-queries) in the `args` field or by creating a bloblang array for the fields using the `args_mapping` field.
+Query arguments can be set using a bloblang array for the fields using the `args_mapping` field.

 When populating timestamp columns the value must either be a string in ISO 8601 format (2006-01-02T15:04:05Z07:00), or an integer representing unix time in seconds.